SyedMuneeb29/Django_Setup/readme.txt

 this project will illustrate the getting started steps for Django .

 Some more info will be added .

+more info .